aws/amazon-documentdb-jdbc-driver/src/markdown/setup/setup.md

 on a VM in the same VPC as the DocumentDB cluster.
 When connecting from outside the VPC, you can use SSH tunneling (also known as  _port forwarding_) to access your Amazon DocumentDB resources.

-There are two options to create a SSH tunnel:
+There are two options to create an SSH tunnel:
 1. Internally, using the [SSH tunnel options](connection-string.md) (minimally, `sshUser`, `sshHost`, and `sshPrivateKeyFile`).
 2. Externally, using the `ssh` application.
 For further information on creating an external SSH tunnel, please refer to